posit-dev/publisher/docs/vscode.md

 ![](https://cdn.posit.co/publisher/assets/img/choose-configuration.png)

 The new configuration file will also be opened so you can review and make any necessary changes.

+> [!TIP]
-If you have the [Even Better TOML extension](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) installed, VSCode will show tooltips for the fields.
-It will also validate the structure and contents of the configuration file using the provided schema.
+> If you have the [Even Better TOML extension](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml)
+> installed, VSCode will show tooltips for the fields.
+It will also validate the
+> structure and contents of the configuration file using the provided schema.

 ![](https://cdn.posit.co/publisher/assets/img/configuration-file-with-tooltip.png)